steva-atomia/AtomiaStore/Documentation/customizing-views-and-layout.md

 AtomiaStore views are written in **Razor**, make heavy use of partial views and are enhanced with [Knockout.js](http://www.knockoutjs.com).

-The recommended way of customizing the markup of pages in AtomiaStore is to override just the layouts, views or partial views that need to be changed.
+The recommended way of customizing the markup of pages in AtomiaStore is to override just the views or partial views that need to be changed.

 Data is accessible in the views via strongly typed ASP.NET MVC view models, and Knockout.js view models.
+See [Customizing Data and Forms](customizing-data-and-forms.md) for more on this topic.

 Organization
 ------------